anthonynguyen3/Business-Analyst/README.md

 # Business Analyst Nanodegree

-This repository contains all the work for the [Udacity's Business Analyst Nanodegree](https://www.udacity.com/course/business-analyst-nanodegree--nd008)
+This repository contains all the projects for the [Udacity's Business Analyst Nanodegree](https://www.udacity.com/course/business-analyst-nanodegree--nd008)

 **PROJECT LIST**